-Zoladex is a type of hormone therapy called a gonadotropin releasing hormone agonist.
-Zoladex is used to treat advanced breast cancer in both pre- and perimenopausal women that is hormone receptor positive.
+Zoladex® (goserelin) is a hormone therapy used to treat advanced breast cancer in both premenopausal and perimenopausal people with breast cancer that is hormone receptor-positive (HR+).
 It is also used to treat certain forms of prostate cancer and endometriosis.1-3

 What is the ingredient in Zoladex?

 How does goserelin work?